- About Us

 Estimating Plant-Available Nitrogen from Manure - Estimating plant-available nitrogen provided by manure.
 This publication is primarily designed for use by agricultural professionals that assist farmers with nutrient management.
 The focus is primarily on cropping systems west of the Cascades in Oregon and Washington.

-Fertilizing with Manure - This publication is designed for the small to mid-sized crop producer to assist the producer in more efficiently managing nutrients from solid animal manures.
-The purpose of this publication is to describe how to determine the appropriate manure application rate based on the type of manure and crops, and describe how to apply the manure at that rate.
+Fertilizing with Manure and Other Organic Amendments - This publication is designed for the small to mid-sized producer to assist in more efficiently managing nutrients from solid animal manures.
+The purpose of this publication is to describe how to determine the appropriate manure and other organic amendment application rate based on the type of manure and crops, and describe how to apply the manure at that rate.